conradakunga/Blog/_posts/2024-11-30-how-old-is-your-programming-language-2024-edition.md

   - Languages
 ---

+This is an update to a [post I wrote 4 years ago]({% post_url 2020-05-05-how-old-is-your-language %}), that I will now be updating annually

 Ever wonder how old your favourite language is?
 You might be surprised!

 Here are their ages as at 2024